The History (& Golden Age) of Fantasy

 No one denies that Fantasy literature owes its bones to The Lord of the Rings; it essentially swamped all previously written works of Fantasy, and it unquestionably created "Fantasy" as a marketing category.
 Indeed, all the authors I have listed site Tolkien as a defining influence, from GRRM to Jones, from Rowling to Paolini, from McKillip to Croggon.
 Knowing that Tolkien came first, you cannot read any other books without seeing his hand-print.
 Indeed, in the immediate years following LOTR, its popularity created an enormous number of Tolkienesque works (using the themes found in The Lord of the Rings).

 Then, in 1977, Terry Brooks' The Sword of Shannara came out.
 Some now call the it a LOTR imitation, but I disagree utterly; it is Tolkienesque, for a certainty, yet is its own story and the Four Lands has a history/lore unique to that of Middle-earth and populated by engaging characters; furthermore, to call the two subsequent books in the Original Shannara Trilogy LOTR imitations is nothing short of madness.
 Regardless, however, the key fact is that Brooks' was breakthrough success that publishers had been yearning for: the first true master Fantasist since Tolkien and Shannara became the first Fantasy novel to appear on, and eventually top the New York Times bestseller list.
-As a result, the genre saw a boom in the number of quite popular titles published in the following years, such as the Dragonriders of Pern by Anne McCaffrey (which is on my to-read list) and Terry Pratchett's Discworld.
-(Pern actually came out before Shannara did, but since it took Brooks' success to establish McCaffrey's I list it as after; both for that reason and because subsequent Pern books helped Fantasy along.)
+As a result, the genre saw a boom in the number of quite popular titles published in the following years, such as the Dragonriders of Pern by Anne McCaffrey and Terry Pratchett's Discworld.
+(Pern actually came out about a decade before Shannara did, but since it took Brooks' success to establish McCaffrey's I list it as after; both for that reason and because subsequent Pern books helped Fantasy along.)
 Then came The Farseer Trilogy by Robin Hobb (which is on my to-read list) and The Blue Sword and its companion The Hero and the Crown by Robin McKinley.
 Meanwhile, though Ursula K. Le Guin's Earthsea Cycle received less critical attention because they were (wrongly) considered children's books, they laid the groundwork for future authors.
 (People talk about Harry going by train to Hogwarts, but first Ged had to travel by ship to the School of Roke.)

 Yet the Golden Age had yet to begin.
 It needed a push.
 Well, several pushes, actually, and the next of those was Robert Jordan's The Wheel of Time (which took decades to complete), followed by the more swiftly finished Memory, Sorrow and Thorn series by Tad Williams.
 Both international bestsellers, with Williams' work setting the seeds of inspiration in the mind of George R. R. Martin and the much later and regrettable rise of Grimdark Fantasy.